Michael Clayton: Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 91% based on 205 reviews, with an average rating of 7.60/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 90% based on 205 reviews, with an average rating of 7.60/10.
 The website's critical consensus reads: "Michael Clayton is one of the most sharply scripted films of 2007, with an engrossing premise and faultless acting.
 Director Tony Gilroy succeeds not only in capturing the audience's attention, but holding it until the credits roll."
 Metacritic assigned the film a weighted average score of 82 out of 100, based on 36 critics indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film a B on an A+ to F scale.

 Owen Gleiberman of Entertainment Weekly gave it an A, saying that it was "better than good, it just about restores your faith".
 Roger Ebert gave it a full four stars and Richard Roeper named it the best film of the year.
 It was also Richard Schickel's top film of 2007, and he called it "a morally alert, persuasively realistic and increasingly suspenseful melodrama, impeccably acted and handsomely staged by Tony Gilroy".
 Time wrote, "Michael Clayton is not an exercise in high-tension energy; you'll never confuse its eponymous protagonist with Jason Bourne.
 But it does have enough of a melodramatic pulse to keep you engaged in its story and, better than that, it is full of plausible characters who are capable of surprising—and surpassing—your expectations".
 Stanley Kauffmann of The New Republic wrote that "Gilroy's film is distinguished beyond its components by its purpose, its compassion, its interest—increasingly manifest—in the soul".

 Michael Clayton appeared on many critics' top ten lists of the best films of 2007.
+It was also on Time magazine's 2012 list of 10 memorable ending scenes.
+In 2025, it ranked 93rd on The New York Times's list of "The 100 Best Movies of the 21st Century" and 78th on the "Readers' Choice" edition of the list.
+In July 2025, it ranked 73rd on Rolling Stone's list of "The 100 Best Movies of the 21st Century".